 There are many conditions that flatulence can be a symptom of, so it is crucial to investigate and diagnose the cause of your flatulence to rule out any underlying conditions.
 We diagnose the causes of flatulence with:

 - Small intestinal bacterial overgrowth (SIBO) breath test – which finds out if you have an overgrowth of bacteria in your small intestine (called SIBO)

-- Carbohydrate malabsorption breath test – which discovers if you have certain food intolerances (fructose or lactose)
+- Carbohydrate malabsorption breath test – which discovers if you have specific food intolerances (fructose or lactose)

-- Colonic transit – a non-invasive test which looks at how long it takes for faeces to pass through your bowel
+- Whole-gut transit – a non-invasive test which looks at how long it takes for faeces to pass through your bowel

 - Defaecography – which investigates any problems you may have when trying to open your bowels